Rarau/racing_game/GoncaloReport.md

 ##Role and responsibilities
 I was part of programming team.
 Game was totally developed in Unity3D using C# programming.
 As a part of the team my tasks were:
--Car deformation.
+- Car deformation.
 I personally chose  via shader.
 This was achieved by texture displacement.

--Special effects like impacts, exhaust bursts and skidmarks.
+- Special effects like impacts, exhaust bursts and skidmarks.
 Also assigning all related sounds.

--Gear system and related motor sound that rise as speed increased or changed as gears change.
+- Gear system and related motor sound that rise as speed increased or changed as gears change.

--Car dashboard dials visualization like gear number display, speedometer and rotations.
+- Car dashboard dials visualization like gear number display, speedometer and rotations.

--Game Manager between scenes.
+- Game Manager between scenes.

 ##Challenges
 #####Deformation